-I was right to hope, because one day in November, the week before Thanksgiving, the production crew showed up on location.
-I was not unfamiliar to the sights of film crews, nor celebrities, so I knew how to play it cool.
+And then one day in November, the production crew showed up on location.
+I was not unfamiliar to the sights of film crews, nor celebrities, so I knew how to blend in.
 I chatted up the location manager.
 Met the director of photography.
 Made myself as approachable and chill as possible (even while I was internally fangirling).
 Saw Julian McMahon.
 Met Brian Krause and Dorian Gregory.
 Stayed through the afternoon and into the evening for the night shoot.

 Before I knew it, Alyssa, Rose and Holly arrived.
-Two other fans had shown up sometime in the early evening, both women with overexcitable personas that made me nervous about getting us kicked off.
-When the time came that we approached Alyssa and Holly by the monitor village, I did what I could to distance myself from those “superfans”.
+Two other fans had shown up sometime in the early evening, both women with overexcitable personas that made me nervous about getting us kicked off the set.
+When the time came that we approached Alyssa and Holly by the video village, I did what I could to distance myself from those “superfans”.

-It is important to mention that up until this point, I had hinted to every crew person who talked to me that I had a script in my car, and when I asked if they knew someone I could get in contact with about sending it in, they politely told be they didn’t know how to do that.
+It is important to mention that up until this point, I had hinted to every crew person who I talked that I had a script in my car, and when I asked if they knew someone I could get in contact with about sending it in, they politely told be they couldn’t.
 To be fair, had any one of them offered help it would have been a liability to their job, so I don’t blame them.

 So while the superfan women jabbered to Alyssa and Holly about how much they loved the show, I had my own ulterior plan.
 Out of nowhere, Alyssa (who was a producer on the show by that point) asked the three of us, “So what do you think of where the show is going?”
 Well, let me tell you, as a fan from the pilot episode, I was not pleased with where the show was going, and not just because Shannen had left.
 The stories had become platforms for ridiculous costumes and a pointless inclusion of the very tropes Charmed had previously done such a spectacular job of demolishing.
 It was an opinion I felt strongly about.
 It was a motivation for being there on that night with my own script.
 So after the other women finished their embellished praise, I replied to Alyssa as honestly as possible.
 “The show has gotten a little silly lately, and think there are still a lot of great stories to tell.”
 She gave no response, yet I mustered the courage to continue with, “But maybe that’s why I wrote my own script.
 It’s in my car.
 Maybe you know someone I can send it in to.”

 Alyssa then called across the street to a man whom I believe was the assistant director, asked him to write down a phone number … and told him to give the number to me.
 I had no idea who the number belonged to.
-The ladies had to return to set for another take of the scene and I did not have the chance to talk to Alyssa further.
+The ladies had to return to set for another take of the scene and that pretty much concluded my interaction with the cast.